Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Curvers

-\paragraph{Principle.} To understand why the gramophone gives the correct constraints, it helps to draw a coordinate system showing the correspondence between the position of the corner $c$ and the variables $x$ and $y$ represented by the two lanes; see Figure~\ref{fig:gramophone-principle}.
-Notably, if the orientation of the blue piece (representing $y$) is to the left, the $y$-axis flips upside down.
-To see this note that pushing the left blue piece to the right pushes the pink piece upwards and this corresponds to a linear decrease of $y$.
-The curve restricting the corner $c$ from above is always the curve described by the equation $x\cdot y = 1$ in the respective coordinate system.
-It then follows that gramophones can be made to encode both the constraint $x\cdot y \leq 1$ and the constraint $x\cdot y \geq 1$.
+To understand the principle behind the gramophone, it helps to draw a coordinate system showing the correspondence between the position of the corner $c$ and the variables $x$ and $y$ represented by the two lanes; see \Cref{fig:gramophone-principle}.
+The curve restricting the corner $c$ from above is the curve described by the equation $(x+1)\cdot (y+1)-1 = 0$ in the respective coordinate system.
+Note that the region of possible positions of the corner $c$ is below the curve.
+That region is concave in the left and middle diagram but convex in the right diagram.
+In order to get from concave to convex, we have flipped the $y$-axis, but that simply corresponds to changing the orientation of the blue pieces; see \Cref{fig:gramophone-idea}.
+It then follows that gramophones can be made to encode both the concave constraint $-(x+1)\cdot (y+1)+1 \geq 0$ and the convex constraint $(x+1)\cdot (y+1)-1 \geq 0$.